Hard-aware Instance Adaptive Self-training for Unsupervised Cross-domain Semantic Segmentation: Experiment

 As shown in Table \ref{table:ablation}, after gradually adding IAS, $\mathcal{R}_c$, $\mathcal{R}_i$, HPLA, and $\mathcal{R}_{cst}$, the performance is progressively improved.
 The IAS has a significant gain of $5.7\%$, verifying the effectiveness of the proposed pseudo-label generation strategy, which will be beneficial for the subsequent self-training phase.
 Regularization $\mathcal{R}_c$, $\mathcal{R}_i$ have equal gains of $1.0\%$, indicating that smoothing predictions of the confident region and sharpening predictions of the ignored region are efficient.
 Furthermore, HPLA has a great gain of $4.2\%$, suggesting that our copy-and-paste strategy concentrated on hard classes can significantly improve corresponding performance.
 Besides, the gain of $0.6\%$ brought by consistency constraint on the ignored region has proved that consistency constraint can promote model learning on the ignored region, thus producing better adaptation performance.
 Finally, HIAST achieves a great result of $56.3\%$ mIoU.

 Furthermore, to more fairly demonstrate the separate contributions of the proposed modules, we conduct another ablation study based on the switching-off policy, where the proposed modules are deactivated independently.
 As shown in Table \ref{table:ablation_switch_off}, disabling IAS leads to a significant mIoU decrease of 4.7\%, also indicating the largest contribution to our method.
+Moreover, we further ablate the EMA strategy in IAS, which results in a 1.1\% decrease in performance.
 Abolishing HPLA has brought the mIoU decrease of 4.3\%, demonstrating the next largest contribution to our method.
 Canceling $\mathcal{R}_i$, $\mathcal{R}_{c}$, and $\mathcal{R}_{cst}$, have resulted in mIoU degenerations of 2.4\%, 1.3\%, and 0.6\% respectively.